piotr-yuxuan/walter-ci/README.md

   bumps the current version, or a tag or commit sha may be provided.
 - Custom walter jar version should accept `latest`, a tag, a branch name or a commit sha.
+- Support at least one other codebase type so that the abstraction is here and may later be expanded to other codebases like Rust, KDB, stream processing jobs, libs, cli, and so on :-)